 Madrid's art galleries and museums are a point of reference for universal art thanks to the unique works they contain.
 Some of its greatest museums are the Prado, the Thyssen-Bornemisza, the Reina Sofía and the Sorolla.

-Reina Sofía National Art Centre - interior
+Reina Sofía National Art Museum - interior

 Reina Sofía National Art Museum

 Avant-garde and up-to-date.
 Perhaps those are the adjectives that best describe the Reina Sofía National Art Museum.
 It reflects the most innovative artistic trends and sets the standard in contemporary art.
 It is also home to Pablo Picasso's world-famous "Guernica".
 Miró, Dalí, Tàpies, Juan Gris and Chillida, among others, are all represented in this museum's extensive collection.
 In the architectural sphere, the extension is the work of the renowned architect Jean Nouvel.

 All the beauty and history of art are yours to enjoy in just a short walk.
 It's never been easier: you will find it in Madrid, Spain's capital.
 You will be keen for a return visit. - Museums not to be missed in Spain